 The comparisons of these coefficients are interesting for policy.
-In a perfect world, the coefficients for persons with the same characteristics would be equal due to an equal zero and setting them equal to each other.

-equal-employment-opportunity and anti-discrimination labor market.
+In a perfect world, the coefficients for persons with the same characteristics would be equal due to an equal-employment-opportunity and anti-discrimination labor market.
 Since this is not always the case, these findings can be important to help shape anti-segregation laws to close gender-wage differentials.